theandrew168/devops/README.md

 Just remember to either source the file after adding the vars or log out and back in again.

 ### Terraform Backend
-Since Terraform's `.tfstate` file may contain sensitive information, a [DigitalOcean Space](https://www.digitalocean.com/products/spaces/) is used to keep it private.
+Since Terraform's `.tfstate` files may contain sensitive information, a [DigitalOcean Space](https://www.digitalocean.com/products/spaces/) is used to keep them private.
 Terraform views DigitalOcean Spaces as an S3 backend so the following environment variables (also obtained from the web console) are necessary to hook everything up:
 ```
 export AWS_ACCESS_KEY_ID="spaces_key_from_web_console"